 Signs of Teething

 You can expect your baby’s front teeth to appear from 4 to 7 months old.
-Symptoms of teething usually arise a few days prior to the tooth becoming visible.
-Here are 9 important signs that let you know your baby is teething.
+Teething symptoms usually arise a few days before the tooth becomes visible.
+Here are 9 critical signs that let you know your baby is teething.

-Due to the soreness they may experience during the teething process, they might be reluctant to eat.
+Appetite Loss Due to the soreness they may experience during the teething process, they might be reluctant to eat.
 You can combat this symptom by offering them cold foods.
-Cold foods can actually provide relief.
+Cold foods provide relief.

-Babies that are teething usually bite on their fingers of toys to relieve the pressure they may experience on their gums.
-You should encourage chewing, but ensure that whatever they are chewing is safe for them.
+Teething babies usually bite on their fingers of toys to relieve the pressure they may experience on their gums.
+It would help if you encouraged chewing but ensured that whatever they are chewing is safe for them.

 Your baby may also do this to relieve pressure on their gums.
 Like with chewing, ensure that whatever they are sucking on is safe for them and there isn’t a risk of swallowing.